8 Strategies To Relieve PMS Symptoms

 Many other herbs provide PMS support from different angles in the body, so by combining them you can provide very powerful support for your PMS symptoms.

 I hunted down some of the best time-tested herbs for PMS and formulated my own product that I think is one of the best of its kind.
-PMS Peace is a comprehensive formula containing 10 different herbs in therapeutic doses that can drastically improve your PMS symptoms.
+Fem Protect is a comprehensive formula containing herbs and nutrients in therapeutic doses that can drastically improve your PMS symptoms.
 This formula provides broad-range support by balancing hormones, reducing inflammation, and acting on specific mechanisms behind PMS symptoms like bloating and cramps.

 Female Comprehensive Lab

-For many women who are struggling with symptoms of hormone imbalance, such as harsh PMS, I recommend they get our female comprehensive lab done.
+For many women who are struggling with symptoms of hormone imbalance, such as harsh PMS, I recommend they get our DUTCH Comprehensive Hormone Panel.

 This comprehensive lab takes a look at cortisol levels, all three forms of estrogen, as well as progesterone and testosterone.
 I love this test because it gives valuable insight into the body in a simple saliva test that can be easily performed at home.